aptpath/clj-ioc/README.md

 The previous clojars group `org.clojars.clj-ioc` is deprecated, please use the canonical `clj-ioc` form as shown above.

 ### Developer Notes
-* some function names were changed between 0.1.6 and 0.2.0 to be more consistent and concise
+* some function and demo names were changed between 0.1.6 and 0.2.0 to be more consistent and concise

 ### Demo Namespaces